MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/triggers.md

 ## On a tag or release

 I haven't used release yet but it is popular from looking at other projects and I cover this in other recipes in the [workflows](workflows/) section.

+Published could be safer to use - as a created release is not published yet.

 ```yaml
   release: